National Institutes of Health: Budget and politics

 To allocate funds, the NIH must first obtain its budget from Congress.
 This process begins with institute and center (IC) leaders collaborating with scientists to determine the most important and promising research areas within their fields.
 IC leaders discuss research areas with NIH management who then develops a budget request for continuing projects, new research proposals, and new initiatives from the Director.
-NIH submits its budget request to the Department of Health and Human Services (HHS), and the HHS considers this request as a portion of its budget.
-Many adjustments and appeals occur between NIH and HHS before the agency submits NIH's budget request to the Office of Management and Budget (OMB).
+The NIH submits its budget request to the Department of Health and Human Services (HHS), and the HHS considers this request as a portion of its budget.
+Many adjustments and appeals occur between the NIH and HHS before the agency submits NIH's budget request to the Office of Management and Budget (OMB).
 OMB determines what amounts and research areas are approved for incorporation into the President's final budget.
-The President then sends NIH's budget request to Congress in February for the next fiscal year's allocations.
+The President then sends the NIH's budget request to Congress in February for the next fiscal year's allocations.
 The House and Senate Appropriations Subcommittees deliberate and by fall, Congress usually appropriates funding.
 This process takes approximately 18 months before the NIH can allocate any actual funds.

 When a government shutdown occurs, the NIH continues to treat people who are already enrolled in clinical trials, but does not start any new clinical trials and does not admit new patients who are not already enrolled in a clinical trial, except for the most critically ill, as determined by the NIH Director.